 5 things you need to know about cryptocurrencies like Bitcoin

 Cryptocurrencies are a type of cryptoasset.
 They use encryption technology to control the amount of currency issued and to record ownership and payments.
 Cryptocurrencies are not legal tender (money that must be accepted as payment) in most countries and do not exist physically as notes and coins.
 They are also not viewed as financial products so are not regulated in New Zealand.
 There are over 4 000 different cryptocurrencies available on the internet including Bitcoin, Ethereum and Litecoin to name a few.

 When you buy cryptocurrency, it is held in a ‘digital wallet’.
 It can be used to buy goods or services from anyone willing to accept it.
-Cryptocurrency exchanges enable you to buy and sell cryptocurrency and some allow you to convert it back into money – like New Zealand dollars at any time if someone is willing to buy it.
+Cryptocurrency trading platforms enable you to buy and sell cryptocurrency and some allow you to convert it back into money (like New Zealand dollars) at any time, if someone is willing to buy it.

 Many overseas cryptocurrency exchanges are unregulated and operate exclusively online – with no connection to New Zealand.
 This makes it hard to find out who is offering, exchanging, buying or selling it.
 It also makes it unlikely you’ll recover your money if things do go wrong.

 Using cryptocurrencies may make you a target for scammers or businesses selling high-risk investments.